How to Build your Reputation as a Freelancer

 Quick tip: always use email reminders; most of us would, more often than not, fail to stick to the to-do lists (they’ve never worked for me!)

-For example, if the influencer published an article recently, write an informed comment or tweet to them (don’t forget to tag their handle).
+One way to do it would be to engage with them about their content.
+If the influencer published an article recently, write an informed comment or tweet to them (don’t forget to tag their handle).
 You have to be a little persistent here - it could take a while before you get your first reply.

 - Request them for recommendation and referrals.